 Ruaha National Park

-Second to only the Serengeti as Tanzania's largest national park, Ruaha covers a territory of about 10,300 km² and falls within an area about five times larger; a collection of six other protected areas - further increasing Tanzania's huge accolade of vast, unbroken conservation zones.
+Ruaha National Park in Tanzania is second only to the Serengeti as Tanzania's largest national park.
+Ruaha covers a territory of about 10,300 km² and falls within an area about five times larger; a collection of six other protected areas - further increasing Tanzania's huge accolade of vast, unbroken conservation zones.
 Considered one of the best game-viewing spots in the country, Ruaha certainly delivers.

 Apart from having many elephant (over 12,000), the park is excellent for lion, leopard, cheetah, African wild dog and other predators, as well as the huge numbers of prey required to support such a large host of carnivores.
 Prides of lion tend to be abnormally large and as a result hunt often, whilst the numbers of rare African Wild Dog present here are almost unprecedented.
 Sightings of the dog are best during June or July, in the Mwagusi area.